Xander583/Blockbuster-Battle/CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+### Decisions
+Group members will make decisions on a Consensus first.
+In other scenarios we will make a majority vote to finalize a decision.

+### Attendance
+Our expectation for attendance is that we will assume that we all show up.
+If there are problems, we will reschedule.

+### Assignments
+Every week when we meet (in class and once outside of class) we assign work and create deadlines (both “hard” and “soft,” where things must be done by hard deadlines).
+If someone is struggling to meet a deadline they should ask for help from the rest of the group so that the deadline can be successfully met.

+### Participation
+We will watch each other to see that we are completing our assignments, and assign them according to what we are capable of doing.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of